blockrockettech/blockchain-transfer-tests/README.md

 #### Opinions

 * Reputation/usage
-    - Reputation is not as high as Ethereum but is growing due to low costs and high transaction fees
+    - Reputation is not as high as Ethereum but is growing due to low costs and high transaction throughput.
-    - Usage is also not as high as Ethereum bu is also grow.
+    - Usage is also not as high as Ethereum bu is also growing with daily operations submitted overtaking ethereum on some days.
-    - 700k accounts (8th Aug 2018)
+    - 200k+ active accounts (8th Aug 2018)
     - Upto 1.1 million operations submitted as part of 350k transactions (as a peak daily throughput)

 * Staking
-    - staking could be achieved on chain by using a custom asset/address - by where user can stake by sending to a address which would need to manage the balances of those who have sent the assets.
+    - Staking could be achieved on chain by using a custom asset/address - by where user can stake by sending to a address which would need to manage the balances of those who have sent the assets.
     - Voting for example could happen with a custom asset i.e a new asset is created of fixed supply, each voter receives an asset, the voter then sends to a specific address to tally up votes.

 * Public/Private - Stellar is a public blockchain solution

+* Stellar is a much simpler Blockchain technology which focus on issuance and movement of assets.
+Simple smart contract scan be derived but there is it does not provide a turning complete smart contract solution.
+The lightening protocol is being to the network with a slated 2018 roll out.

 ##### Caveats